St Cyprian's, Clarence Gate: The present church

 Bishop Mandell Creighton, appointed the Reverend George Forbes as Gutch's successor.
 Forbes argued for a new permanent church and in 1901 the 2nd Lord Portman agreed to sell a site for £1000, conditional on it being demonstrated that sufficient funds were raised to consecrate the church by 1 June 1904.
 The new St Cyprian's was completed with almost a year to spare, and was dedicated to the Glory of God and the memory of Charles Gutch by the new Bishop of London, Arthur Winnington-Ingram.
-The sale coincided with the clearance of run-down houses in Park Street – today Glentworth Sreet – when the arrival of the Great Central Railway terminus at Marylebone station and its adjacent fashionable hotel was altering the desirability of the neighbourhood.
+The sale coincided with the clearance of run-down houses in Park Street – today Glentworth Street – when the arrival of the Great Central Railway terminus at Marylebone station and its adjacent fashionable hotel was altering the desirability of the neighbourhood.
 Lord Portman developed middle class 'mansion flats' next to the new church.

 When consecrated in 1904 the church interior was sparsely decorated for lack of funds.
 Although the altars were complete, completion of interior decoration and fittings continued as gifts and legacies came in.
 Parclose screens were added and the stone font, vaulted narthex and gallery above in 1930.
 The decoration of the screens progressed in stages and the tester above the high altar installed in 1948.
 West doors followed as late as 1952.
 At present the organ's decorative case in the west gallery still remains incomplete, as do minor elements of carved stone ornament.

 On 7 October 1940, German incendiary bombs burned South aisle roof lead and timbers.
 Some of the burning material fell to the church floor but it was rapidly extinguished; an area of scorched wooden floor has been left in testament.